 People with carcinoid syndrome may also have symptoms of heart valve disease and tightening of the airways in the lungs.

 The main test for carcinoid syndrome measures a substance called 5-HIAA in the urine.
-When a tumor produces serotonin, your body turns it into 5-HIAA.
-This test may require collecting all the urine you produce over a 24-hour period.
+When a tumor makes serotonin, your body turns it into 5-HIAA.
+This test may require collecting all the urine you make over a 24-hour period.

 Another test measures a substance called chromogranin A in your blood.
 Higher levels may point to a larger tumor size.

-Elevated levels of serotonin in your blood may point to carcinoid syndrome.
+Higher levels of serotonin in your blood may point to carcinoid syndrome.
 Research found that people without carcinoid syndrome had serotonin levels in their blood of 71 to 310 nanograms per milliliter (ng/mL).
-In people with carcinoid syndrome, however, levels were 790 to 4,500 ng/mL.
+In people with carcinoid syndrome, levels were 790 to 4,500 ng/mL.

 The test requires a blood sample, which is drawn through a needle from a vein in your arm.